foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/getting_started/getting_started.rst

 Building a Sample Application
 #############################

-Using the ``blinky`` example, the following section will describe how to build an embARC OSP application.
-The following sections contain the commands used for the ARC GNU toolchain in a Windows environment.
+Using the ``blinky`` example, the following steps, which contains the commands used for the ARC GNU toolchain in a Windows environment, will describe how to build an embARC OSP application.
 Please use the appropriate commands for your OS.

-Follow these steps to build a sample application

 1. Make sure the ARC GNU toolchain is installed in your environment, see :ref:`software_requirement`.